autonomys/subspace-docs/.github/CONTRIBUTING.md

 ## Simple Fix

-Please only follow this pathway when your contribution is minor such as Spelling, Typo, Rewording, etc.
+Please follow this pathway for *minor* contributions such as Spelling errors, Typos, Rewording, etc.
-> If you are adding full on new pages, features, etc then please refer to the `Advanced` portion of this section
+> If you are adding entirely new pages, features, etc, then please refer to the `Advanced` portion of this section

 1. Go to [Subspace Documentation](https://subspace.github.io/subspace-docs), and find the page that you would like to change.
 2. Scroll to the bottom and click `Edit this page`.